oldhectorsalamanca/salaryless/README.md

 # Install the dependencies:
 pip install -r requirements.txt

-Add the following line to the properties file in the project directory: firefox_profile_path=/partial/path/to/firefox/profile
+# /!\ Important: Complete the following line in the properties file of the project directory
+firefox_profile_path= #TO COMPLETE

 Example on Linux:
 firefox_profile_path=/home/user/.mozilla/firefox/abcd1234.default-release